-The Town intends to offer a standard product that includes renewable energy certificates ("RECs") in an amount equal to the minimum Massachusetts renewable portfolio standards requirements which, at Program launch, will be priced below Eversource basic service (Exhs.
-DPU 2-5, 2-11).
-In addition, the Town intends to offer an optional product that includes a higher number of RECs than the standard product, up to 100 percent of customers' metered consumption (Exhs.
-DPU 2-6, 2-11).
+4 On its own motion, the Department moves the Town's responses to Information Requests DPU 1-1 through DPU 1-24, and DPU 2-1 through DPU 2-2 into the evidentiary record in this proceeding. at App.
+B; Plan at 1).
+The standard product will include renewable energy certificates ("RECs") in an amount greater than the Massachusetts minimum renewable portfolio standards requirements (Exhs.
+DPU 1-17; 1-19, at App.
+B; Plan at 1).
+In addition, the Town intends to offer an optional product that includes a higher number of RECs than the standard product, in an amount up to 100 percent of customers' metered consumption (Exhs.
+DPU 1-19, at App.
+B; Plan at 1).5